 Responsibilities of a chaperone

 Chaperones are approved by the local authority where they live.
 It is their responsibility to safeguard, support and promote the wellbeing of the child whilst the child is taking part in a performance or regulated rehearsal, or whilst living away from home in order to perform.

 Chaperones must accompany the child at all times, including to and from the dressing room, school room, studio, set or stage and must remain in the studio, on set or by the side of the stage whilst the child is performing.
 They must remain with the child during meal, rest and recreation breaks.
 If the child is staying away from home the chaperone must stay with them at the lodgings.

 The chaperone plays a major role in making sure the child’s experience is enjoyable and beneficial.
 They are responsible for:

-- ensuring the child has enough breaks and meals
+- making sure the child has enough breaks and meals

 - taking action if the child is ill, upset or tired